Last updated: August 2019

-For those who want to improve upon their company Intranet and invest in the best Intranet product available, here's a list of the ten must have features that employees love.
+For those who want to improve upon their company Intranet or in the market to choose a new intranet software, here's a list of the ten must have features that employees love.

 Want to build an intranet that actually helps your staff and improves internal processes?
 Click to download the free guide.

 Slide shows, spreadsheets, and text documents -- all of them need to be shared among employees, compiled, and consolidated.
 The better your document management is, the easier it will be for your employees to find the information that they need.

 A good document management system creates an organisational infrastructure, while also ensuring that documents are kept secure.
 With the right document management features, employees can collaborate on the same documents without the fear of losing data.
 Meanwhile, version control makes it easy to refer back to older versions of documents as needed.